 Can I bring my own food to eat in your on-mountain lodges?

 No. For health and safety reasons, we kindly request that you do not bring food from home to eat indoors at our lodges.
-If you do bring your own lunch, we ask that you eat it outside, at your car, or in the Old Day Lodge.
+If you do bring your lunch, we ask that you eat it outside at your car.
 Please know this is against all restaurant policies in the State of Utah as bringing food in from the outside presents a health risk to others around you.

 Can I pay with cash at your on-mountain lodges and restaurants?